jrpotter/notebook/notes/formal-system/proof-system/equiv-trans.md

 %%ANKI
 Basic
 How does the principle of explosion relate to the law of contradiction?
-Back: If a contradiction could be proven, then anything can be proven.
+Back: If a contradiction could be proven, then anything can be proven (using the principle of explosion).
 Reference: “Principle of Explosion,” in _Wikipedia_, July 3, 2024, [https://en.wikipedia.org/w/index.php?title=Principle_of_explosion](https://en.wikipedia.org/w/index.php?title=Principle_of_explosion&oldid=1232334233).
 <!--ID: 1721354092789-->
 END%%